kerthcet/issues/README.md

-## Records of the issues.
+## Records of issues.
 Stupid or not.
 ```
 https://github.com/yaphetsglhf/issues/issues
 ```